The CDL Crackdown: New Federal Restrictions on Non-Domiciled Drivers (2026)

 Final Thoughts

-The CDL crackdown marks a major shift in how the federal government regulates who can drive commercial trucks.
-While the policy is framed around safety, it has also created substantial uncertainty and disruption for many long-standing drivers and the companies that depend on them.
+The CDL crackdown marks a major shift in federal regulation.
+While framed around safety, it creates substantial disruption for the industry.